corinnebosley/env_scanner/README.md

     If this fails, or I need to make changes and re-run the build, I will need to remove the already-built libraries that I would like to rebuild.
 These can be found here:

     /data/local/cbosley/conda_bld/root/linux-64

+11. Accessing the HPC:

+    (In a terminal)
+    ssh -Y xcel00
+        or
+    ssh -Y xcel01
+        or
+    ssh -Y xcfl00
+        or
+    ssh -Y xcfl01